raynergoh/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. `n/NAME p/PHONE_NUMBER` and `p/PHONE_NUMBER n/NAME` are both acceptable.

-* Tags should either be in the format:
+* Tags can either be in the format:
-  - `t/GROUP.VALUE` where both `GROUP` and `VALUE` are alphanumeric
+    - `t/GROUP.VALUE` where GROUP is alphanumeric, and VALUE can contain alphanumeric characters, dots, hyphens, and underscores (no spaces)
-  - a simple Tag `t/TAG` with an alphanumeric string
+    - a simple Tag `t/TAG` with alphanumeric text (no spaces)

 * Commands that do not require parameters (such as help, list, exit, and clear) will ignore any additional input. e.g. `help 123` will be interpreted as `help`.